dgurudot/tg/privacy.md

 All personal information that you provide to us must be true, complete and accurate, and you must notify us of any changes to such personal information.

+Personal Data You Provide to Us:

+We receive and store any information you provide to us.
+For example, through the registration process and/or through your account settings, we may collect Personal Data such as the following:
+	• First and last name
+	• Email address
+	• Telephone number
+	• Information related to stocks and assets you engage with through the Services (such as stocks on your watch list) (“Stock Tracking Information”)
+	• Financial or payment information
+	• Anything you upload, post or choose to share (for example, comments and posts you submit publicly, photographs you upload, etc.), which can include Personal Data if you include Personal Data in such content

+Please note that certain information may be required to register with us or to take advantage of some of our features.

 **Information automatically collected**

 **_In Short:_** _Some information such as IP address and/or browser and device characteristics is collected automatically when you visit our website or use mobile application._